tyler-data/ParsingStrings/README.md

-# Python - Medical Insurance - Data Cleansing
+# Parsing Strings
- In this journal, I took a string variable containing messy medical insurance records, cleansed the data, and outputted meaningful, structured data.
+ In this Notebook, I took a string variable containing messy medical insurance records, cleansed the data, and outputted meaningful, structured data.

 I've accomplished the following in 3 steps: